 FAER and COSH!

 Regional platforms that enable consumers to locate sustainable brands and retailers are mushrooming.
 In Berlin, the Faer app has recently launched its ‘Local Store Finder’ feature helping customers find the nearest shops that offer ethical brands; this app also has a direct sales platform that allows partner retailers and brands to list their (strictly sustainable) items and sell them through the app.
 Their tools work with all popular e-commerce platforms.
-Meanwhile in Belgium, the ethical fashion startup Cosh! has set out to create personalized sustainable shopping maps that feature local businesses selling conscious fashion labels.
+Meanwhile, in Belgium, the ethical fashion start-up Cosh! has set out to create personalized sustainable shopping maps that feature local businesses selling conscious fashion labels.
 Retailers can subscribe and submit between 1 and 5 brands for approval by the app’s experts.

 https://wearefaer.com